A millennial’s honest review of travelling to Bhutan

 Bhutan is rich in natural treasures, cultural significance, and historic and religious meaning, and yet it is this transformative aspect that appealed to us the most.
 As we seek out more meaningful journeys in a post-pandemic world, Bhutan rises above — much like the clouds at the Dochula Pass — and leaves visitors with a sentimental shift in mindset and spirit.
 A most special place; a place absolutely worth protecting and preserving for many years to come, no matter the cost.

-Royal Bhutan flies directly from Bangkok to Paro twice a week.
-The flight time is 3 hours.
+Drukair flies directly from Singapore to Paro twice a week.
+The flight time is approximately 5 hours and 30 minutes.
 Find out more about Bhutan tourism at Bhutan Travel.